 Hook your finger in the slice and, using your weight, rip the skin downward.
 If the bird has been freshly butchered, it should come off easily.
 The only exception we’d found is the occasional, very old rooster.

-I’ve put together a quick video for you that outlines the specifics of the entire process.
+I’ve put together a quick video for you that outlines the specifics of the entire skinning process.

 How to Use Old Hens

-There are lots of ways you can make use of your old hens after they’ve been cleaned and butchered!
-And yes, all these options are delicious and palatable!
+There are lots of ways you can use your old hens after they’ve been skinned and innards have been removed!
 These are my go-to resources.
 Click any of the links below for a full tutorial on the subject:

 - Make and pressure can chicken broth